PANDAS: Diagnosis

-Neither PANDAS nor PANS are listed as a diagnosis in the 2013 fifth version of the Diagnostic and Statistical Manual of Mental Disorders (DSM 5) (Note: Swedo served as the chair of the Neurodevelopmental Disorders Work Group on the DSM-5 Task Force.) or confirmed as distinct disorders.
+Neither PANDAS nor PANS are listed as a diagnosis in the 2013 fifth version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) (Note: Swedo served as the chair of the Neurodevelopmental Disorders Work Group on the DSM-5 Task Force.) or confirmed as distinct disorders.
 PANDAS is mentioned in the World Health Organization's ICD-11, effective in 2022, under autoimmune central nervous system disorders, but diagnostic criteria are not defined and no specific code for PANS or PANDAS is given.
 The 2021 European clinical guidelines developed by the European Society for the Study of Tourette syndrome (ESSTS) did not support the additions made to ICD-11.

 Swedo et al. in their 1998 paper proposed five diagnostic criteria for PANDAS: "(1) the presence of a tic disorder and/or OCD consistent with DSM-IV; (2) prepubertal onset of neuropsychiatric symptoms; (3) a history of a sudden onset of symptoms and/or an episodic course with abrupt symptom exacerbation interspersed with periods of partial or complete remission; (4) evidence of a temporal association between onset or exacerbation of symptoms and a prior streptococcal infection; and (5) adventitious movements (e.g., motoric hyperactivity and choreiform movements) during symptom exacerbation".

 The proposed PANS criteria call for abrupt onset of OCD (severe enough to warrant a DSM diagnosis) or restricted food intake, along with severe and acute neuropsychiatric symptoms from at least two of the following: anxiety, emotional lability or depression, irritability or oppositional behaviors, developmental regression, academic deterioration, sensory or motor difficulties, or sleep or urinary disturbances.
-The symptoms should not be better explained by another disorder, such as Syndenham chorea or Tourette syndrome.
+The symptoms should not be better explained by another disorder, such as Syndenham's chorea or Tourette syndrome.
 The authors stated that all other causes must be excluded (diagnosis of exclusion) for PANS to be considered.